vr1090/lectureNotes/masteringGo.md

     - Time: day, month, year
     - time.LoadLocation() .. buat set location dari itu
     - iota , declaring sequence of related value
 - array need to declaring size or else use [...]
 - go makes a copy when you pass an array
+- expanding slice .. use ...
+- use somekind of slice ...
+- slice[a:b:c], c is the capacity
+- byte slice and string slice are the same
+- formatted, %s, byte slice as string
+- slice has backing underlying array
+-  when capacity changed, the underlying array also changed
+- copy, move data from source to destination
+- sorting slice .. sort package
+- sorting sort.Interface .. for creating your own sorting

+## Pointer
+- go has support for pointer, but not pointer aritmathic
 -